apache/cordova-docs/www/docs/en/11.x/core/features/splashscreen/index.md

 4. **`anyany` must be provided for other variations to be used** If you don't provide an `anyany` version of the launch image for a specific scale and idiom, the other variations (like `anycom`, `comany`, and `comcom`) will ignored.

+### Android

+1. **Simulator does not show the splash screen when launching the application from Android Studio or Cordova CLI.**
+   This is a known Android simulator issue.
+After uploading the app to the simulator, exiting and opening the app will display show the Splash Screen.
+If changes are not showen, try also performing a clean build.